7 Online Shopping Mistakes That Lead to Expensive Returns

 Beyond the price tag: • Your time — packaging, shipping, tracking refunds • Environment — 5 billion pounds of returned goods end up in landfills annually • Mental energy — the disappointment cycle affects how you feel about shopping

 Break the cycle.
 Try before you buy — virtually.
-Learn more about how to reduce clothing returns if you run an online store, or try an AI clothes changer to preview outfits before purchasing.
+Learn more about how to reduce clothing returns if you run an online store, or try an virtual try-on to preview outfits before purchasing.